buildbot/buildbot/master/docs/tutorial/fiveminutes.rst

                                    lookup="example.org")
     c['status'].append(notifier)

-The mail notifier can be customized at will by means of the ``messageFormatter`` argument, which is a function that Buildbot calls to format the body of the email, and to which it makes available lots of information about the build.
+The mail notifier can be customized at will by means of the ``messageFormatter`` argument, which is a class that Buildbot calls to format the body of the email, and to which it makes available lots of information about the build.
 Here all the details.

 Conclusion